opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket_replication.md

 * `history_enabled` - (Optional) Specifies cross-region replication history rule status.
 Defaults to `false`.
   If the value is `true`, historical objects meeting this rule are copied.

+* `delete_data` - (Optional) Specifies cross-region replication object deletion operations status.
+Defaults to `false`.
+  If the value is `true`, object deletion for the source bucket will be replicated to the destination bucket.

 ## Attribute Reference